|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Pans needed: A cast iron skillet, griddle, dutch oven, or other pan, 10 more inches in diameter.
 (In January of 2012 I prepared this dish using the Lodge 14-inch cast iron pizza pan.
 I used exactly the same amount of ingredients…and the results were incredible!)

 I've tried using the no-knead bread method to raise dough, which requires only 1/4 teaspoon of yeast and 8 to 12 hours rising time.
 Almost every time I've tried this method, the yeast has spoiled and given the dough a fermented, alcoholic scent and flavor.
 I've found more success using the "turbo" method, which is to add more yeast and use a shorter rising time.
+Even so, using a mixer does produce a more satisfying dough, and if you have one available this is the better method.

-The risen dough will be enough for two large-sized pizzas, of the size baked in a large 14-inch pizza pan; or three typical pizzas (which can be cooked in a 10 to 12-inch cast iron skillet).
 When you are ready to use this batch of dough, separate the dough into two equal-sized balls of dough.
 One ball of dough will be enough to make a pizza pie of up to 14 inches in diameter.
 The second ball of dough can be used to make a second pizza, or a second layer of the same pizza (if you're making a stuffed crust!); or it can be frozen for another time.

 If you've risen your dough in the refrigerator, or if you're using store-bought (and chilled) dough, allow the dough to come to room temperature before use.